 Surrounding imaging departments have corresponding thematic, whimsical distractions that tie directly to the respective procedures.
 For example, the adjacent PULSE (Pediatric Ultrasound Scanning Excellence Center) has an oceanic echolocation theme.
 The client challenged the design team to build upon PULSE’s success and establish as many layers of meaning within a theme as possible.

-The MIC inherently builds upon its placement deep within the campus, as well as Children’s National Health System’s goal for a fun and sophisticated environment that appeals to children of all ages and sensitivities.
+The MIC inherently builds upon its placement deep within the campus, as well as Children’s National Hospital’s goal for a fun and sophisticated environment that appeals to children of all ages and sensitivities.
 The intent is to relieve both patients and parents of sensory overload and to associate a complex hospital procedure with wonder.
 The bioluminescence theme of the MIC relates to multiple layers of the long preparation period, requiring significant wait times, with the primary goal of appealing to children of all ages and sensitivities.

 The approach requires walking through the ultrasound portion of the imaging department (PULSE), where the oceanic echolocation theme establishes a calming distraction.
 The transition between PULSE and MIC occurs as the blues grow darker and more saturated.
 Once in the MIC, the captivating bioluminescent theme is set immediately, directly tying to the SPECT/CT procedure where darker spaces are required for the contrast dye used to see a particular part of the patient’s anatomy.

 As visitors move through the space, multiple layers of sensory design—including lower light levels, depth representation, and rhythmic light movement—integrate to form a cohesive and immersive experience.
 For example, changing color blocks convey depth, while lights and environmental graphics mimic the pulsation of bioluminescent sea creatures.